-Sophie has developed a wide and varied practice in actions on behalf of the police, local authorities and other organisations, including serious crime prevention orders, sexual risk orders, anti-social behaviour injunctions and criminal behaviour orders, amongst others.
+Sophie has developed a wide and varied practice in actions on behalf of the police, local authorities and other organisations, including firearms licensing, serious crime prevention orders, sexual risk orders, and anti-social behaviour injunctions, amongst others.
 She is also regularly instructed in matters concerning dangerous dogs and associated applications.
-She is adept at dealing with litigants-in-person and her sensible and down-to-earth approach is particularly effective when dealing with sensitive matters.
+She is adept at dealing with litigants in person and her sensible and down-to-earth approach is particularly effective when dealing with sensitive matters.

 Sophie is also developing her regulatory and inquest practice.
 Of note, she represented an Interested Person in a series of inquests invoking Article 2, heard concurrently over a 9-week period concerning the deaths of six elderly care home residents, with live issues including neglect, the Protection of Vulnerable Adults and inter-agency working.
 She was commended by the Coroner for her diligent preparation and effective advocacy, both oral and in writing.
 Her closing submissions were described as “integral” to the Coroner’s determination that findings of unlawful killing were not appropriate in the circumstances.

 Sophie is registered with the Bar’s national charity Advocate and undertakes work on a pro bono basis through their services.